-Galerie Vallois Modern and Contemporary Art was created by Robert Vallois in 1983.
-Today spread over two spaces in the heart of Saint-Germain des Prés, at numbers 35 and 41 rue de Seine, it adjoins the Art Deco gallery founded in 1971 by Robert and Cheska Vallois.
-Originally devoted to contemporary sculpture, the gallery gradually opened up to other mediums and now represents painters, photographers and sculptors.
-Since 2012 Robert Vallois has embarked on a new project: supporting the younger generation of African plastic artists, mainly from Benin.
-With this in mind, in 2013 the Gallery financed the construction of the Center’s Cotonou Center, a multidisciplinary space dedicated to contemporary artistic creation.
+The Galerie Vallois Modern and Contemporary Art was created by Robert Vallois in 1983.
+Today it is spread over two spaces in the heart of Saint-Germain des Prés, at 35 and 41 rue de Seine, just near the Art Deco gallery founded in 1971 by Robert and Cheska Vallois.
+Initially devoted to contemporary sculpture, the gallery has gradually opened up to other mediums and today represents painters, photographers and sculptors.
+Since 2012 Robert Vallois has embarked on a new project: supporting the young generation of African visual artists, mainly from Benin.
+With this goal in mind, the Gallery funded, in 2013, the construction of the Center in Cotonou, a multidisciplinary space devoted to contemporary creation.

 A-Sun Wu • Edwige Aplogan • Aston • Mark Brusse • Agustin Cardenas • Jorge Luis Miranda Carracedo • Marius Dansou • Kifouli Dossou • Gao Brothers • George Herms • King Houndekpinkou • Stéphane Pencreac’h • Gérard Quenum • Dominique Zinkpe